How Was the Spirit Received?

 When they first followed the Gospel, they suffered many hardships at the hands of the Jews (Acts 14:2-5, 21-22).
 Paul himself was chased from town to town in Galatia, so it is likely that the Christians in Galatia also suffered hardships.
 They were happy to suffer for the cause of Christ at that time.
 But if they now insist on following the Old Law, then all that endurance was for nothing (Hebrews 10:32-36; II John 8).

-God provided the Spirit and the miraculous gifts to those who listened with faith to the gospel.
+God provided the Spirit and miraculous gifts to those who listened with faith to the gospel.
 These things were not provided to the Jews.
-Thus, God is demonstrating that it is the gospel that He wants to be followed and not the Old Law.
+Thus, God is demonstrating that He wants the gospel to be followed, not the Old Law.

 Questions:

-1. Is Paul stating all works are unable to save?
+1. Is Paul stating all works are unable to save a person?

 2. Is salvation by faith alone?